stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 ### Accenture's rapid expansion

 From the year 2,000 it only took 15 years to grow to a staggering 358,000 employees and US$31bn revenue; now \~505k employees and \~$50bn revenue.

-Whilst Accenture has continued to support clients on adopting new technology, the 10-fold growth came mostly from partnering with clients on operations.
+Whilst Accenture has continued to support clients on adopting new technology, this 10-fold growth came mostly from partnering with clients on operations.

 That is, rather than only pursuing one-off consulting projects on improving the client's business, from the mid-90s Accenture pitched to run part of the client's business.
 Enter, recurring revenue.
 As an early pioneer of large scale Business Process Management, Accenture's approach to the client relationship was sophisticated and founded on: